jason0547/Distribution/README.md

 Tools will be made available here.
-Please read the licensing terms.
+Downloading them indicates your agreement with the licensing terms.